 The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-59. The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.
+60. The transaction documentation shall clearly specify the obligation to report such events.